KryhaX/Coding_Practice/README.md

 # Coding_Practice
-This repository is dedicated to logical thinking practice and hands-on coding In this repository  I wanna show Potential bosses what I can
+##This repository is dedicated to logical thinking practice and hands-on coding.
+##In this repository  I wanna show Potential bosses what I can